Have you ever heard of narcissistic parenting? Can you imagine a parent with a narcissistic personality disorder?

 Find out as much as you can about narcissism, and begin to understand what happened to you if a narcissistic parent raised you.
 Let the truth sink in and take comfort in knowing that many others have felt the same pain.
 You are not alone.

 If one or both of your parents were narcissistic, you would need to grieve the loss of the parent you never had.
-Grieve the fact that you did not receive the nurturing love that you needed as a child.
+For some time, it’s important to grieve the fact that you did not receive the nurturing love that you needed as a child.

 When you can accept your losses and let go of any fantasies that the narcissist may one day genuinely love you, then you can be ready to move on with your life.